 The typical level of activity in a control account is on a daily basis.
 For example, all payables entered during one day will be aggregated from the subsidiary ledger and posted as a single summary-level number into the accounts payable control account.
-Posting into all control accounts must be completed before the books can be closed for a reporting period; otherwise, transactions may be stranded in a subsidiary ledger.
+Posting into all control accounts must be completed before the books can be closed at the end of a reporting period; otherwise, transactions may be stranded in a subsidiary ledger.

 If anyone wants to see detailed transactional information for accounts payable, they can review the detail located in the subsidiary ledger, since it is not located in the general ledger.